 East Stroudsburg University strongly recommends that students submit the Report of Medical History form, which includes Immunization history prior to entrance to the university.
-The form can be downloaded from the Health Services website or Incoming Student Portal.
+The form will be provided to the students via email in the beginning of August.
 There are many areas of study that will require this information including education, health sciences (such as nursing, psychology, speech and hearing, athletic training, and exercise science), and many internships and other academic experiential placements.
-It is highly recommended that students gather this important information and submit it to avoid postponements in class schedules.
+It is highly recommended that students gather this important information and submit it before arriving to campus.